 Huang et al (2004) Astrocyte glutamate transporters regulate metabotropic glutamate receptor-mediated excitation of hippocampal interneurons.
 J Neurosci 24 4551 PMID: 15140926

 Do you know of a great paper that uses MNI-caged-L-glutamate from Tocris?
-If so please let us know.
+Please let us know.

 Literature in this Area